-- - Inability or unwilling to give informed consent.
+- - unable to read or speak in English / unable to provide informed consent.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.

 Phase 1: Studies that emphasize safety and how the drug is metabolized and excreted in humans.

 Phase 2: Studies that gather preliminary data on effectiveness (whether the drug works in people who have a certain disease or condition) and additional safety data.